TSG626/Teach-Leave-Live/README.md

 - Blog Publisher: Users are able to publish blogs in this page.
 All preexisting blogs are displayed by row.
 Blogs can also be edited and deleted.
 Additionally, adding a blog requires a title, description, and author contribution.
 - Course Publisher: Users are able to publish courses in this page.
 All preexisting courses are displayed by row.
 Courses can also be edited and deleted.
 Additionally, adding a course requires a title, description, author contribution, and a price.
 - Newletter Publisher: Users are able to publish a newsletter in this page.
 They must provide and title and description.
 The user can also provide a link if they choose to.
 Upon sending the newsletter will allow all accounts and newletter signed up emails to recieve the email.

+# Dependencies
+- EditorJS
+- Material UI: This is where our UI stems off from.
+- React: This is the main JavaScript library used for user interface.
+- PassportJS
+- Bcrypt: This allows passwords to be encrypted.
+- Express
+- Jsonwebtoken
+- Mocha
+- Morgan
+- MongoDB: This is where users, blogs, courses, and emails are stored for the web application.
+- Nodemailer: This allows Node.js to send emails.
+- Nodemon: This assists developers utilizing Node.js by handling file changes.
+- StripeAPI: This sets up payments for the web application to purchase courses.
+- React Avatar: This allows users to upload an avatar to their account.